HopHouse/gop/README.md

   proxy       Set up a proxy to use screenshot  Take screenshots of the supplied URLs.
-The program will take the stdin if no input file is passed as argument. serve       Serve a specific directory through an HTTP server. visit       Visit supplied URLs.
+The program will take the stdin if no input file is passed as argument. serve       Serve a specific directory through an HTTP server. shell       Set up a shell either reverse or bind. visit       Visit supplied URLs.

 Flags:
-  -h, --help                      help for GoPentest -l, --logfile string            Set a custom log file. (default "logs.txt") -D, --output-directory string   Use the following directory to output results.
+  -h, --help                      help for gop
+  -l, --logfile string            Set a custom log file. (default "logs.txt") -D, --output-directory string   Use the following directory to output results.
   -u, --url string                URL to test.

-Use "GoPentest [command] --help" for more information about a command.
+Use "gop [command] --help" for more information about a command.
 ```

 ## Visit